- Visit https://www.visualcrossing.com/weather-history

-- Visit the https://www.visualcrossing.com/weather-history free weather dashboard
+Visit the https://www.visualcrossing.com/weather-history free weather dashboard

-- Enter your full address into the location box. (if you do not have a full address, you can enter zip codes, cities, states, latitude/longitude values and more)
+Enter your full address into the location box. (if you do not have a full address, you can enter zip codes, cities, states, latitude/longitude values and more)

-- Click on the View Data button
+Click on the Search button

 Multi-Station Approach to Weather Data

 Visual Crossing by default takes the 3 nearest weather stations to the location entered to compute the accurate weather at your location.
 The distance to the weather stations are weighted by distance for the final result.
 If your location is 10, 40, 50 miles away from weather stations, they will be weighted by these distances.
 It greatly helps areas that are far from weather stations to both determine through interpolation the most accurate values.

 Additionally, Visual Crossing uses the multiple station approach to cleanse inaccurate or missing data.
 On rare occasions, data for a specific location may be missing or incorrect.
 By comparing data across stations, a more accurate report can be determined by eliminating empty values and values that outside of reasonable ranges.